aryamandarda/MainProjectRepo/README.md

 # MainProjectRepo
-An overview of most of the projects I have worked on since pursuing my passion for Computer Science and Machine Learning!
+An overview of some of the projects I have worked on since pursuing my passion for Machine Learning at/ outside of Berkeley.